 The dissertation defense is an oral presentation of the dissertation in the form of a seminar before the student’s graduate study supervisory committee.
 The dissertation is evidence that the student can independently identify a problem of contemporary significance through familiarity with the current literature in some area of Applied Mathematics, organize and execute a program of research, recognize and analyze the results, and present them in cogent, well-written exposition.
 It must include mathematical results suitable for publication in a nationally recognized journal.

-The Ph.D. degree program in Applied Mathematics is a joint program with the other two campuses (Birmingham and Tuscaloosa) of the University of Alabama System.
-All requirements of the program can be completed at the University of Alabama in Huntsville.
+The Ph.D. degree program in Applied Mathematics is a joint program with UAB and UA of the University of Alabama System.
+All requirements of the program can be completed at The University of Alabama in Huntsville.